System Automation

 30 23 * * * rsync --archive --delete --progress --human-readable --exclude-from '~/bin/rsync-exclude-list.txt' ~/ /media/username/Backup/home-backup | tee ~/rsync.log

-I backup my storage drive on Saturday evenings:
+I back up my storage drive on Saturday evenings:

 # Weekly backup of Storage Drive